aosabook/500lines/dagoba/chapter.md

 Dagoba.addAlias('children', 'in', ['parent'])
 ```

-Now we can start adding edges for spouses, step-parents, or even jilted ex-lovers.
-If we enhance our addAlias function a little we can introduce new aliases for grandparents, siblings, or even cousins:
+Now we can add edges for spouses, step-parents, or even jilted ex-lovers.
+If we enhance our addAlias function we can introduce new aliases for grandparents, siblings, or even cousins:

 ```javascript
 Dagoba.addAlias('grandparents', [['out', 'parent'], ['out', 'parent']])